hanyslmm/arabic-hall-booking-system-21/ISSUES_FIXED.md

-# Issues Fixed - Hall Booking System
+# Issues Fixed - Management System

 ## Summary of Issues Found and Fixed